defactor-com/documentation/docs/pools/smart-contracts/counterparty-pools-contract/introduction.md

 #### archive a pool

 A pool can be archived by two roles, the pool owner and the contract admin but for both roles all rewards must have been claimed and the pool needs to be `CLOSED` or `CREATED`.
-If the pool status is `CLOSED`, then a minimum of `pool close time + 60 days` needs to be passed to archive the pool.
+If the pool status is `CLOSED`, then a minimum of `pool closed time + 60 days` needs to be passed to archive the pool.
 If the pool status is `CREATED`, then the total committed must be zero and a minimum of `pool deadline + 60 days` needs to be passed to archive the pool, otherwise the transaction will be reverted.

 ![Pools Archive Pool](/img/flowchart/Pools_archivepool.png)

 #### claim the rewards for users

 This function can be performed by two roles, the pool owner and the contract admin.
 It allows claims rewards for users only available when the pool status is `CLOSED` and more than 60 days has passed after pool closing.

 ![Pools Claim rewards for users](/img/flowchart/Pools_claimforusers.png)

 #### un-commit from a pool for users

 This function can be performed by two roles, the pool owner and the contract admin.
 It allows un-commit for users only available when the pool status is `CREATED` and more than 60 days has passed after pool deadline.

 ![Pools Un-commit Pool for users](/img/flowchart/Pools_uncommitforusers.png)